jekirl/poketrainer/README.md

    * `FARM_IGNORE_POKEBALL_COUNT`: `Boolean`, Whether to include this ball in counting.
 Same goes for `GREATBALL`, `ULTRABALL`, and `MASTERBALL`.
 Masterball is ignored by default.
    * `FARM_OVERRIDE_STEP_SIZE`: `Integer`, When it goes into farming mode, the bot assumes this step size to potentially speed up resource gathering. _This might lead to softbans._ Setting to `-1` disables this feature.
 Disabled by default for safety.
    * If `EXPERIMENTAL` OR `CATCH_POKEMON` are false, this configuration will disable itself.

+* `CONSOLE_OUTPUT`
+    * `HEARTBEAT_DETAIL` : "hidden" will hide repetitive messages, such as the heartbeat.Any other value, (such as "detailed") will allow them to be shown.
+    * `PRETTY_LOCATIONS` : Will convert co-ordinates, where possible, into addresses.
+This allows better manual tracking of the bot's location in a familiar area, but uses many more geolocation requests.

 There are more options, check the current config.json.example, many are self-explanatory.